labanskoller/hackeriet_blog/_posts/2019-04-08-mojolicious-executing-code-with-url_escape.md

 Subsequent calls with the same `$pattern` will [re-use](https://github.com/mojolicious/mojo/commit/a7cdf6fb2c60c28ac4ab9ffad0e528bb23b0f7b8) the generated code.

-So, an input parameter to the function is interpolated into a string which is eval'ed...
+So, an input parameter to the function is interpolated into a string which is evaled...
 Interesting!
-Let's try to inject some code :D
+Let's try to inject some code. :D

 ## Quoting